DevOps-MBSE/AaC/docs/docs/dev_guide/aac_validation.md

 3. If the definition under test doesn't meet the constraints of the validator, register and return an error message

 ## Primitive Validation
-Primitive validation is AaC's way of enforcing constraints for 'primitive' types such as `integer`, `number`, `file`, `date`, `string`, things that don't need a data structure to represent.
-All primitive types in the core AaC langauge have corresponding primitive validations in the first party plugin `primitive-type-check` [(link)](https://github.com/jondavid-black/AaC/tree/main/python/src/aac/plugins/first_party/primitive_type_check)
+Primitive validation is AaC's way of enforcing constraints for 'Primitive' types such as `integer`, `number`, `file`, `date`, `string`, things that don't need a separate data structure to be represented effectively.
+All primitive types in the core AaC language have (or will have in coming releases) corresponding primitive validations in the first party plugin [`primitive-type-check`](https://github.com/jondavid-black/AaC/tree/main/python/src/aac/plugins/first_party/primitive_type_check)

-### Primitive Validation Validator Plugins
+### Primitive Validator Plugins
 Each plugin can register multiple primitive validators, each of which provides a validation function that's used to validate a corresponding primitive type.
-It's recommended that plugins have a small, narrow scope of responsibility by focusing on a single validation, but multiple validators can be registered.
 Primitive validators are registered via the plugin function `plugin.register_primitive_validations(...)`.

-Each validator plugin should provide one validation function with the following signature:
+Each primitive validator should provide one validation function with the following signature:
 ```python
 def validate_primitive(definition: Definition, value_to_validate: Any) -> Optional[ValidatorFinding]:
     """